Weed Spraying Year Round

 Proper weed management is both preventive and curative.
 And in our opinion, the preventive approach gives better longer lasting results.
 And with such a long growing season like we have in Carlsbad, lasting results are important.

 The best time to treat for Winter and Spring weeds in lawns is in the Fall with a pre-emergent herbicide.
 If you had a well timed Fall pre-emergent treatment, you should have few if any weeds at all in the Winter and Spring.

 If you didn't have a fall lawn treatment or have never been treated, then you may be in need of a treatment of the blue stuff this early in the season.

-Mustard weed is one of the signs of Spring in Carlsbad.
+Mustard weed is one of the most common broadleaf weeds in Carlsbad and one of the first signs of Spring.
 Weeds like Mustard can sprout up over night and take over an untreated lawn quickly.

 And while Mustard is a short lived winter annual that dies off in the Southern New Mexico heat, other weeds like Henbit last much longer into the season which can choke out areas of lawn and create dead spots.
 For this reason, there is generally a post emergent in the mix to kill the existing weeds.

 While this approach works for a curative cosmetic appearance, a pre-emergent approach is preventive and allows the lawn to grow in without any competition.

 Winter weeds or cool weather weeds generally germinate in the fall when the weather cools off.
 Then they sprout and grow in the cooler months of fall, winter, and early spring.
 As the weather warms, they make more seed and die while the seed lays dormant till next season.

 The London Rocket or Mustard in the photo above is a good example of Winter weeds.
 This photo was taken on January 18, 2019.
 In this case, yes, a treatment is necessary.
 However, a post emergent to kill the weeds now is needed along with a pre-emergent.